Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

           rollbackonhealthcheckfailed: true
 ```

-Customize your workflow file based on your needs & requirements.
-For more information on how to do it, take a look at the official docs at: [docs.github.com/en/actions][GitHub Actions Docs].
+GitHub Actions workflows have to adhere to a specific syntax.
+And explaining the syntax is a bit out of context of this article.
+So, you can refer to the [official docs][GitHub Actions Syntax] for info to learn about the syntax.

-That said, let's peruse through the workflow file & see how it works.
+That said, let's understand how we customize our workflow.

-At the top of our `main.yml` file is the `name: Deploy` key-value pair which signifies the name of the workflow.
-Followed by it the `on: push` key-value pair defines how & when the workflow is triggered.
-You can find a list of events that triggers Actions workflow at: [Events That Trigger Workflows][GitHub Actions Triggers].
+At the top of our `main.yml` file is the name of the workflow signified with the `name` keyword.
+It's followed by the `on` keyword which instructs GitHub Actions to trigger the workflow on `push` events.

-The `jobs` section defines what set of Actions will be run signified with the `steps` keyword.
-And the `runs-on` keyword defines the Operating System to run the set of `jobs` on.

-Our simple workflow file has only two Actions for our purpose.
-The [`checkout`][actions/checkout] Action loads the contents of your repository on GitHub's remote machines.
-And finally, the `heroku-deploy` is what deploys our project to Heroku.

-More specifically, the `heroku-deploy` Action accepts certain required & optional values.
-The `heroku_api_key`, `heroku_app_name` & the `heroku_email` are compulsory.
-But, the `healthcheck` & the `rollbackonhealthcheckfailed` value are optional but can benefit our project greatly.

-The `healthcheck` value accepts an URL to receive a `200` Status Code.
-Failing which will make the workflow to exit without completion.
-On top of it, the `rollbackonhealthcheck` value rolls back to a previous working state in case the previous health check fails.
+There're many more "_on events_" keywords to trigger workflows.
+So, do take a look at the documentation & configure your pipeline according to your needs.

+Continuing on, the `jobs` section of the workflow is pretty much the heart of the pipeline.
+This is where GitHub will find instructions on which Actions to trigger & when.
+For our needs, we defined 3 jobs & they'll run in parallel unless explicitly configured not to do so.

+The jobs are configured to run on the latest version of Ubuntu.
+And additionally, the `deploy` job is dependent on the other previous jobs.
+So, while the `test` & `linter` jobs run in parallel, the `deploy` job will wait till they pass.
+And, if they don't, the `deploy` job willn’t even execute.

+This structure of the pipeline ensures bugs are never introduced to production.
+And hence, ensuring quality standards of the source code.

+Diving deeper into the `deploy` job, let's figure out it's exact purpose.

+Like its predecessors, the `deploy` job also runs on the latest version of Ubuntu.
+Then it instructs GitHub to parse the steps for execution.
+Accordingly, GitHub "_copies_" the contents of the repo in the virtual environment.
+Following which the `heroku-deploy` Action is executed.

+The `heroku-deploy` Action also requires a couple of variables to function.
+And these variables are provided using the `with` keyword.
+The said Action accepts more variables than what we're using.
+So, do check out it's repo for further configuration.

+That said, we're using the `heroku_api_key`, `heroku_app_name`, `heroku_email`, `healthcheck` & `rollbackonhealthcheckfailed` variables.
+Since, the first 3 variables accept valuable user-info, they're passed in as GitHub Secrets.
+The `healtcheck` variable accepts an URL to the `/healthcheck` route.
+And finally, the `rollbackonhealthcheckfailed` accepts a boolean value.

+The last variable helps us as the last-line-of-defence.
+Anytime an event triggers workflow & the project deploys, a health-check will be performed.
+It'll look for a `200` response code & if it fails, the workflow will revert back to a previous working version!

+Pretty nifty if you ask me!

-So, why do we need such complexity in the first place?
+But then, why do we need such complexity in the first place?

-You see, in production environments its common to have robust CI/CD pipeline(s) in place.
-These systems tests your `git` pushes & PR for any potential breakages code quality as well.
-The healtcheck & roll back features of the deployment process is just there as a last-line-of-defence for the project.
+You see, in production environments it's common to have robust CI/CD pipeline(s) in place.
+These systems test your commit pushes & PR for any potential breakages.
+And not to forget coding best practices & quality standards as well.

-So, in case a bug passes the CI/CD pipeline potentially breaking the app, the healthchecks will just roll back to a previous working state.
+The health-check & roll back features of the pipeline are there as a last-line-of-defence.
+Since, it is possible for bugs and/or breaking changes to pass the preliminary checks.
+And it could break our REST API in production.
+Imagine what it would be like for your project’s users (_and they paid for using it_)!

+But fortunate for us, you needn't worry about such a scenario ever becoming a reality.
+With the health-check & roll-back features, issues will turn back north as quickly as it turned south.
+So, in other words, you get a good night's sleep without any worry.

 ### About the `Procfile`, `requirements.txt` & `runtime.txt` Files

-Heroku requires any Python projects to have certain files for it's build process.
-They're plain text files & Heroku's build process parses those files to deploy the project.
-The text files required by Heroku & the specific purpose they serve are detailed below:
+As mentioned earlier, Heroku requires certain plain-text files during the build process.
+It parses these files to set up the web-server & the dependencies for the project.
+So, for our REST API project which is a Python application, following are the files Heroku needs to parse.

-- `Procfile` (_without a file extension_).
-Heroku reads this file to setup the webserver on the remote machine.
-So, if you're using [uvicorn][Uvicorn], you should've this web: `uvicorn main:app --host=0.0.0.0 --port=${PORT:-5000} --workers 4` in the file.
+- The `Procfile` (_without a file extension_) which Heroku parses to set up a web-server on the remote machine.
+So, while using uvicorn, the contents of the file would be: `uvicorn main:app --host=0.0.0.0 --port=${PORT:-5000} --workers 4`.
-- The `requirements.txt` lists out the Python dependencies for your project and Heroku parses this file to install the project's dependencies.
+- The `requirements.txt` lists project dependencies.
+And, Heroku will parse it to install the project's dependencies.
-- The `runtime.txt` file states the specific Python version to use for your project.
-Do note the format for the contents of the file.
-It looks something like: `Python-3.minor.patch`.
-So, if you're using `Python 3.8.10`, you should include it as `Python-3.8.10` in the file.
+- The `runtime.txt` file states the specific Python version to use for our REST API.
+So, if it depends on Python v3.8.10, the contents of the file would be `Python-3.8.10`. **Do note the format** & it has to be exactly similar else it won't work.

-So, if you've followed everything word-to-word till now.
-You should've a similar directory structure:
+With these files, your build environment on Heroku should be up & running in no time.
+But let's double check the directory structure before committing things to version-control.
+Here's what your directory structure should look like:

 ```shell
 example_project/